University of Malawi: Kamuzu College of Nursing, based in Lilongwe

+The College of Medicine and Kamuzu College of Nursing delinked from the University of Malawi and combined to form the Kamuzu University of Health Sciences (KUHeS) in 2019.

+While Principal of Kamuzu College of Nursing, Address Mauakowa Malata led the college to became a World Health Organization collaborating centre for interprofessional education and leadership.

 Bunda College, Lilongwe

 Bunda College of Agriculture offers BSc's, MSc's and PhD degrees in agriculture, Environmental Sciences and Development Studies.
-Its mission is to advance and promote knowledge,skills,self-reliance and sound character for "sustainable food production and utilization; Improving income, food security and nutrition; and Conservation and management of biodiversity, the environment and natural resources.
+Its mission is to advance and promote knowledge, skills, self-reliance and sound character for "sustainable food production and utilization; Improving income, food security and nutrition; and Conservation and management of biodiversity, the environment and natural resources.